^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Leading criteria for the diagnosis of abdominal pain:
+The leading criteria for diagnosing abdominal pain:

-• presence of a certain connection between the dynamics of the psychogenic situation, the subjective experiences of the patient and the course of abdominal pain;
+• the presence of a certain connection between the dynamics of the psychogenic situation, the subjective experiences of the patient and the course of abdominal pain;

-Additional criteria for the diagnosis of abdominal pain :
+Additional criteria for diagnosing abdominal pain:

 5. dissociation between the severity of pain and the patient's behavior;